wwivbbs/docs/docs/WWIVNet_Linux.md

 dosemu).

 _dosemu config_

+Note: This tgz is currently missing.  will be fixed soon

 1. extract dosemu_batchfiles.tgz in your dosemu C: drive (e.g, ~/.dosemu/drive_c)
 2. edit files to suit your system